-Dr. Negin Shariati is a Lecturer at UTS and Deputy Director of the RF and Communications Technologies Lab (RFCT).
+Dr. Negin Shariati is a Senior Lecturer at UTS and Deputy Director of the RF and Communications Technologies Lab (RFCT).
 She established the state of the art RFCT research lab in 2018 where she leads research in RF and microwave circuits, RF energy harvesting, wireless power transmission, and self-powered electronics for IoT.
 She is responsible for defining the research direction and strategy of the lab and equipping RFCT with world-class RF design, fabrication and measurement facilities.
-Dr Negin Shariati is also a Lecturer at Hokkaido University since 2018, externally engaging with research and teaching activities in Japan.
+Dr Negin Shariati is also a visiting Lecturer at Hokkaido University since 2018, externally engaging with research and teaching activities in Japan.

 - Reviewer of IEEE Transactions on Microwave Theory and Techniques, IEEE Transactions on Antennas and Propagations and Nature Scientific Reports.

 - Member of IEEE, MTTs (Microwave Theory and Technique Society)

 Radio Frequency (RF) energy harvesting has experienced a rapid development in recent years due to the increasing number of RF transmitter sources producing an abundant ambient microwave energy waste.
 Furthermore, the development of wireless power transmission (WPT) technologies has triggered impetus for RF energy harvesting.
 Hence, RF energy scavenging is a promising solution as it has the potential to provide a sustainable energy source to meet upcoming demands.